Shihab5500/Shihab5500/README.md

 ### 🚀 About Me

-Hi, I'm **Shahariyar Sani Shihab**, a passionate MERN Stack Developer
+Hi, I'm **Shahariyar Sani Shihab**, a passionate MERN Stack Developer.

 Coming from an academic background in **Agriculture**, I discovered my true passion in technology and software engineering.
 This unique journey has taught me resilience, adaptability, and the discipline to master complex concepts from scratch.